matiskay/icone/README.md

 # A spider for Icone

-This spider loop though all the items using the filters to get the products.
+This spider loops though all the product items using the filters to get the information from the product.
-This spider only get the information from the pagination and then explores the product detail and the information.

 - name
 - price
 - description
+- images_uls
 - images

 In order to get the results.
 Just run